FeatherCMS/feather/README.md

 ## Modules

 The architecture of Feather CMS is pretty much the same as the one I described in my [Practical Server Side Swift book](https://gumroad.com/l/practical-server-side-swift) to build a modular blog engine.
 If you already purchased the book you should be familiar with most of the system.
 If you want to know more about server side Swift this is a great opportunity to learn more about building backend apps using Vapor 4.
-By purchasing the book you also support my work and I'm really greatful for that.
+By purchasing the book you also support my work and I'm really grateful for that.
 Thank you. 🙏

 Most of the functionality you see in Feather is provided by modules.
 There are two types of modules in the engine.